tudurom/bsc-thesis/main.typ

 irrespective of the build environment.
 If we get a mismatch in results, either the source code is different—it's not the code we expect—or at least one of the dependencies is different—the environment is not the same.
-In the context of self-reproducing compiler attacks, if I want to compile the clean source code of a (reproducible) compiler and the outputs are matching, that means the $(sans("source"), sans("compiler"))$ pairs are identical.
-If both parties have the same attacked compiler, they cannot know just by reproducing it.

 In this work, I will abide by the reproducible build definition as formulated by Lamb & Zacchiroli @reproduciblebuilds: